ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

     docker-compose up airflow-init
     ```

 1. Create our Airflow containers.
-This will take several minutes.
+This could take a while.
+You'll know when it's done when you get an Airflow login screen at http://localhost:8080.

     ```bash
     docker-compose up
     ```

-1. Once containers are created, you can view them in Docker Desktop, or list them from the command line with:
+1. If interested, once containers are created, you can view them in Docker Desktop, or list them from the command line with:

     ```bash
     docker ps